nclouds/immersion-day-eks/README.md

 4) Ability to use "vi" in Linux Terminal.
 If unable to do so, download the graphical SCP tool, Cyberduck (https://cyberduck.io/).
 You will be editing the files locally and scp-ing it into the workstation.

-5) A personal account in Github.com to create a public repo with sample code
+5) A personal account in Github to create a public repo with sample code

 ### Labs